matthewviray/power-outages-project/README.md

 ></iframe>

 ### Results from our permutation test:
 From our permutation test that I preformed with 1000 shuffles in the `OUTAGE.DURATION` values.
 We reject the null hypothesis of `CLIMATE.REGION` distribution being the same between missing an non missing `OUTAGE.DURATION` values.
-We reject it because we got a p-value of 0.00.
+We reject the null because we got a p-value of 0.00.
 So, the missigness of `OUTAGE.DURATION` depends on `CLIMATE.REGION`.
 Seen from the observed statistic in the distribution of tvd it's less than the significance level of 0.05.
 <iframe
   src="assets/climate_duration_missing_distribution.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

+### Percentage of land area that is urban
+We look at the `AREAPCT_URBAN` column to analyze the missingness of `OUTAGE.DURATION` as it contains missing values which we'll preform a permutation test to see if its missigness depends on `AREAPCT_URBAN`.
+First I plotted the distribution of `AREAPCT_URBAN` that are missing and not missing.
+Then we will preformm a permutation test to test our hypotheses of:

+### Null Hypothesis: The distribution of `AREAPCT_URBAN` is the same between missing and non missing `AREAPCT_URBAN` values

+### Alternate Hypothesis: The distribution of `AREAPCT_URBAN` is different between missing and non missing `AREAPCT_URBAN` values

+### Test statistic: The K-S stat(Maximum difference between two numerical cumulative distribution) between the distribution of `AREAPCT_URBAN` of missing and non missing `OUTAGE.DURATION` values

+<iframe
+  src="assets/k2samp_urban_missingness.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+### Results from our K-S test:
+From our permutation test that I preformed using `ks_2samp`.
+With `ks_2samp` I was able to preform a Kolmogorov–Smirnov (KS) test and get a p-value to test my hypothesis with a 0.05 significance level.
+The p-value I got for this test was 0.0617.
+Meaning I fail to reject the null suggesting the distribution of `AREAPCT_URBAN` is the same between missing and non missing `AREAPCT_URBAN` values.
+Meaning the missingness of `OUTAGE.DURATION` is not due to `AREAPCT_URBAN`

 # Hypothesis testing